sbetti22/Disk_DiffEvo/README.md

 If you get an error "Don't know how to set a parameter named XX", then go to paramfile/set_parameter(), and add a new elif statement to call that parameter

-for example:
+for example

 	elif paramname == 'inclinations':
             self.RT_imin = value
             self.RT_imax = value